 Continuing a Jesuit tradition of leadership in theological research and education, Loyola offers both undergraduate and graduate coursework and degrees in Theology which can prepare you for life beyond Loyola, whatever career you choose to pursue.

-James Balog, founder of the Extreme Ice Survey, the most wide-ranging, ground-based, photographic study of glaciers ever conducted, will be the keynote speaker on Thursday, Nov.
+James Balog, founder of the Extreme Ice Survey, the most wide-ranging, ground-based, photographic study of glaciers ever conducted, was the keynote speaker on Thursday, Nov.
 14, for a conference titled "U.S. Energy and Environment: Science, Ethics, and Public Policy."

-The goal of this conference is to raise awareness about the urgency of climate change and to explore/discuss the validity of the scientific evidence supporting climate change, the ethics of fossil fuel extraction, energy production, and emissions, and the public policy options regarding energy in the United States.
-It will be held on Nov.
-14 and 15 at Mundelein Auditorium at Loyola's Lake Shore Campus.
+This major two day conference addressed the urgency of climate change and explored the validity of the scientific evidence supporting climate change, the ethics of fossil fuel extraction, energy production, and emissions, and the public policy options regarding energy in the United States.
+It was held on Nov.
+14 and 15 in Mundelein Auditorium on Loyola's Lake Shore Campus.

 The Theology Department is sponsoring a series of lectures and programs this academic year on the topic of environmental sustainability with other departments and institutes throughout the university.
 The programs will range from a major conference co-sponsored with the Institute for Environmental Sustainability to programs featuring the Loyola Theology faculty.